About me

 Selected publications

 - Relational Debugging -- Pinpointing Root Causes of Performance Problems.
-To appear the Proceedings of the 17th USENIX Symposium on Operating Systems Design and Implementation (OSDI'23), July, 2023.
+In the Proceedings of the 17th USENIX Symposium on Operating Systems Design and Implementation (OSDI'23), July, 2023.
+Pages 65--80.
+[SIGOPS Blog, Code]

 - Investigating Managed Language Runtime Performance: Why JavaScript and Python are 8x and 29x slower than C++, yet Java and Go can be Faster?
 In the Proceedings of the 2022 USENIX Annual Technical Conference (ATC'22), July 11-13, 2022.
 Pages 835--852.
 [USENIX ;login: article] [Code]